butter-network/butter/docs/pres/pres.md

 Note:
 - No real decentralised solution for NAT traversal
-- Why is NAT a thing? - IPv4
-- Could do hole-punching
-- Best current approach is to use a boostrap DHT node (libp2p) but that requires some form of centralisation
+- Best current approachs still require some form of centralised index
 - What did I come up with?
 - So this is what Butter does...